rakcheru/webpack-bootstrap/README.md

 This will get all the required modules i.e. webpack, bootstrap, jquery and all the required webpack loaders and plugins.

+The module also uses babe compiler to precompile ecma script 2017 code.

 Now bundle the source files using following command

 ```